-Imagine how helpless you would feel if you had to watch your child struggle to stay afloat in the deep end of a swimming pool knowing you couldn't jump in to save him.
+Imagine how helpless you would feel if you had to watch your child struggle to stay afloat in the deep end of a swimming pool knowing you could not jump in to save him.
 That is how I felt every time one of my three children struggled to breathe during an asthma attack.

 There were even moments when all three had attacks at the same time.
 It was frightening and overwhelming to spend so much time in the emergency room.